dwarvesf/research/breakdown/zen-mcp-deep-dive.md

 **Result**: Best performance provider is always chosen first, with automatic fallback.

-### Trick 6: The "Continuation Offer" Pattern
+### Trick 6: The "continuation offer" pattern

-**The Challenge**: How do you make cross-tool collaboration feel natural?
+**The challenge**: How do you make cross-tool collaboration feel natural?

-**The Solution**: Every tool response includes a continuation offer:
+**The solution**: Every tool response includes a continuation offer:

 ```python
 def generate_continuation_offer(self, thread_id: str) -> str: